-Lodging: Students who are attending basic certification are not charged for standard, double occupancy dorm rooms.
+Lodging: Students who are attending basic certification are not charged for standard, double occupancy barrack rooms.
 Basic students must lodge in a double occupancy capacity, and do not have the option for private or premium rooms.

 Dress Code: Professional dress is expected of students at all times.
 If the agency requires uniforms, students should wear this uniform throughout the course.

 • Unnatural hair colors